lidofinance/scripts/README.md

 > [!WARNING]
 > **Holesky is partially supported.**
 > At the moment not all parameters are set in `configs/config_holesky.py` and acceptance/regression/snapshot tests are not operational.
+>
+> **Sepolia is partially supported.**
+> At the moment not all parameters are set in `configs/config_sepolia.py` and acceptance/regression/snapshot tests are not operational.

 ### Environment variables setup